How Do I Maintain My Fly Fishing Gear In The Offseason?

 Through the fishing season, your waders will take the brunt of use and wear.
 Taking care of them on and off the water will ensure they last as long as possible and keep you as dry as possible.
 If you take care of them, they’ll take care of you.

-• Dirt, body oil, and abrasions can lessen the effectiveness of the durable water repellent (DWR) used in waders.
-Cleaning and washing your waders can help the DWR finish perform and breather properly.
+• Dirt, body oil, and abrasions can lessen the effectiveness of the Durable Water Repellent (DWR) used in waders.
+Cleaning and washing your waders can help the DWR finish perform and breathe properly.

-• Hang dry waders both inside and out completely before storing them for the season (also by hanging).
+• Hang your waders until they are completely dry—both inside and out—before storing them for the season (also by hanging).

 • Reapply a DWR treatment using Nikwax or Revivex to help strengthen the DWR layer.

-Once your waders are cleaned and dry, it’s time to flip them inside out and inspect them for tiny pinholes and to look at the seams tape to be sure they are tight.
+Once your waders are cleaned and dry, it’s time to flip them inside out, inspect them for tiny pinholes, and check the seam tape to ensure it’s tight.

 • Flip your waders inside out.
 Prepare a spray bottle with isopropyl alcohol.